emma-sax4/emmasax4.info/_posts/2020-03-22-why-i-switched-from-travis-ci-to-circleci.md

 ### 4. Running daily crons

 Up until this point, setting up the `.travis.yml` has maybe only taken about 4–6 hours of my time.
 Not too bad.
 Setting up the crons won't take long either.
 But, this is where I'll start having to compromise a bit more.
 Travis CI does have basic configuration for [cron jobs](https://docs.travis-ci.com/user/cron-jobs/).
-But they're limited and basic.
+But cron functionality is limited.

 They aren't codified at all, and are instead set up directly in the Travis CI browser.
 Cron jobs aren't set at a particular time, but instead, you just set it to run daily, weekly, or monthly.
 To figure out what time you want them to run, you need to physically press the `Add` button, and then wait a few minutes, and then one will start.
 From doing some reading, the cron will run on the schedule set, beginning within one hour of when you press the button.
 I'm assuming this has something to do with job availability and capacity.

 So I wanted to set up a cron to run at midnight.
 For me to configure it to be set at midnight, I had to physically press the `Add` button at 11:55pm.
 From there on, it would run daily, but may start at 11:55pm, or it may start at 12:30am, or pretty much any time in between.
 I really did not like this functionality.
 It may be fine for somebody that just wants the tests to run sometime during the night.
 But since I'm using those crons to release blog posts at pretty specific times, I want my builds to run at exact times.
 Furthermore, as the days went on with me using this cron, the start time seemed to be pushed back later and later (I'd get a Slack message when the build was done, so I'd know when it started).

 So, to sum it all up, setting up crons was easy.
-But I didn't like how they weren't codified (although that almost makes them easier) and how they actually worked.
+But I didn't like how they weren't codified and how they were very inexact.

 ## CircleCI

-In comes [CircleCI](https://circleci.com/docs/2.0/about-circleci/).
+Here's where [CircleCI](https://circleci.com/docs/2.0/about-circleci/) enters the picture.
 I originally heard about CircleCI from a DevOpsDays conference, where they had a sponsorship booth.
 After talking to them a bit, it seemed really interesting.
 They claimed CircleCI could do very similar things that Travis CI could do, but _easier?_ So, when I found that I was really not liking the cron functionality on Travis CI, I did some initial research on CircleCI.
 Can CircleCI do all four of the items on my checklist?
 Yes.
-Do they all look easy to set up (within reason)?
+Do they all look relatively simple to set up?
 Yes.
 So, that was enough reassurance that I could start to make a CircleCI integration.
 I'd leave the Travis CI one around, so if something didn't work out, I'd still be just fine with Travis CI.

-CircleCI builds are also fully configurable in a file called `.circleci/config.yml` file.
-This file is in a nested directory.
-At first I wasn't quite sure if I liked placing the file there, but it ended up being handy having a directory.
+CircleCI builds are also fully configurable in a file called `.circleci/config.yml`.
+This file is placed in a directory.
+At first I wasn't quite sure if I liked placing the file there, but having a whole directory ended up being handy.
 This gave me an easy place to put all sorts of other bash files that I'd eventually call from the `config.yml`, without having to make a new directory or clutter up the root.

 ### 1. Building my website